 PATIENT CARE: The patient's level of discomfort, muscle weakness, and joint range of motion (ROM) are assessed and documented daily.
 The patient's face, neck, upper back, chest, nail beds, eyelids, and interphalangeal joints are evaluated for rashes, and findings are documented.
 Frequent assistance is provided to help the patient reposition in correct body alignment; appropriate supportive devices, frequent passive ROM exercises, and graduated exercises are used to prevent and treat muscle atrophy and joint contractures.
 Warm baths, moist heat, and massage are provided to relieve stiffness, and prescribed analgesics are administered.
 Oral lesions are irrigated with warm saline solution as necessary.
 Tepid sponge baths and compresses are used to relieve pruritus and to prevent scratching; antihistamines are also administered as prescribed.
 Self-care activities, with assistance if necessary, are encouraged and paced according to the patient's response.
 Reassuring the patient that muscle weakness during exacerbations is temporary helps to ease fears of dependence.
 Prescribed corticosteroid, cytotoxic, or immunosuppressant drugs are administered, and the patient's response is evaluated.

 Both patient and family are educated about the progress of the disease, expectations from treatment, and possible adverse reactions to corticosteroid, cytotoxic, and immunosuppressant therapies.
 Good nutrition and a low-sodium diet are recommended to prevent fluid retention.
-The patient should be educated about the potential side effects of therapy (such ...
+The patient should be educated about the potential side effects of ...